sdilts/sdilts.github.io/_posts/2026-6-12-fetching-cl-dependencies.md

 ## Build tooling

-ASDF is the de-facto build system of CL, and acts sort like Java's old-school build tool, Ant.
+ASDF is the de-facto build system of CL, and acts similar Java's old-school build tool, Ant.
 It's responsible for building the individual components of a system, but can't download any dependencies it can't find.
 To do that, we need a *system manager*[^system-manager].
 There are lots to choose from, including CLPM, qlot, quicklisp, and ocicl.
 Which one is used affects some details of this process; to make things easier, let's assume that the system manager has the proper dependency trees built in.

 ## Step 1: Finding Dependencies